msped/contactbook/README.md

 Once cloned open your terminal and navigate to the folder the files have been downloaded to.
 Using `python -m venv *venv name*`, setup a virtual environment for this project.

 To access the virtual environment, in your terminal at the same location, run `*venv name*\Scripts\activate` on Windows and `source *venv name*/Scripts/activate` on the Mac.
 Once the the virtual environment is activated it should shows `(*venv name*)` in the termial before your current path.

 In order to run the project you must install it's dependencies using `pip install -r requirements.txt`.
+Before starting the server you must provide Django with a secret key by creating a .env file and populating it with `SECRET_KEY="KEY_GOES_HERE"`.
+You can obtain a randomly generated secret key from [Djecrety](https://djecrety.ir/).

-Once the install has completed, you can run `python manage.py runserver` where the server will run on `http://127.0.0.1:8000/`.
+Now you can run `python manage.py runserver` in your terminal where the server will run on `http://127.0.0.1:8000/`.